dsc-courses/dsc80-2024-sp/syllabus.md

 href="https://map.concept3d.com/?id=1005#!m/237174">Peterson Hall</a> 103.
 Lectures will be podcasted.

-In the Welcome Survey at the start of the quarter, you will have the option of opting into lecture attendance or opting out.
+**New**{: .label .label-green } In the Welcome Survey at the start of the quarter, you will have the option of opting into lecture attendance or opting out.
 If you choose to opt in, lecture attendance will be worth 5% of your overall grade.
 If you choose to opt out, attendance will be worth 0%, and your midterm and final exam grade will each be worth 2.5% more.
 To receive lecture attendance for a given week, you must attend and participate in the in-lecture activities for both lectures that week.
 You will receive full credit for lecture attendance for the quarter if you attend at least 8 weeks of lecture during the 10 week quarter.

 Lecture notebooks will be your main resource in this class.
 You can access them, along with all course materials, by pulling from the [course GitHub